-Reviewed by Don Allen Review Source: Teaching for Change Book Author: All the Way to the Top attempts to fill a need in children’s literature, but it disappoints in a couple of areas.
+Reviewed by Don Allen Review Source: Teaching for Change Book Author: All the Way to the Top attempts to fill a gap in children’s literature, but it disappoints in a couple of areas.
 Based on the real life of Jennifer Keelan-Chafins, the picture book shows how she became media famous in the movement for disability […]

 Love from A to Z